Abandoned village arridavuAbandoned village arridavu

 Access

-🏴 From Sartène,take the T40 towards Bonifacio.
+🏴 From Sartène, take the T40 towards Bonifacio.
 After just over 1.5 km, turn right onto the D48 towards Bocca Albitrina and Tizzano, and follow this road for 5 km.
-Park your car on the side of the road, on the right-hand bend.
+Park your car at the side of the road, on the right-hand bend.

 A little history

-The abandoned hamlet of Arìddavu was established on an archaeological site on the site of a prehistoric village, the footings of which can still be made out.
+The abandoned hamlet of Arìddavu was built on an archaeological site on the site of a prehistoric village, the foundations of which can still be seen.

-The landforms around this flat area feature numerous converted rock shelters and the remains of Bronze Age fortifications.
-The current hamlet dates from the 19th century only.
+The slopes around this flat area contain numerous rock shelters and remains of Bronze Age fortifications.
+The current hamlet only dates from the 19th century.

-It is said to have been founded, according to oral tradition, by the Mari family.
-In 1870, on the land register, 13 buildings and two bread ovens are reported.
-The school welcomed more than fifty pupils at the beginning of the 20th century, mainly the children of shepherds from the surrounding countryside.
+According to oral tradition,it was foundedby the Mari family.
+In 1870, the land register recorded 13 buildings and two bread ovens.
+The school had more than fifty pupils at the beginning of the 20th century, mainly the children of shepherds from the surrounding countryside.
 There was no church or cemetery in Arìddavu.

 The dead were carried on men’s backs on the bara (mortuary board) to Ghjunchetu for burial.

-The opening of the road below the village disrupted the ancient routes and created other needs.
+The opening of the road below the village disrupted the old routes and created new needs.